Home > Become a Notary > How to Become an Oregon Notary

 3. The words “Notary Public — Oregon.”

-4. The words “Commission No. ________” immediately followed by the notary public’s commission number.
+4. The words “Commission No.” immediately followed by the notary public’s commission number.

-5. The words “My Commission Expires_____” immediately followed by the notary public’s commission expiration date expressed in terms of the month (spelled out), two-digit date, and complete year.
+5. The words “My Commission Expires” immediately followed by the notary public’s commission expiration date expressed in terms of the month (spelled out), two-digit date, and complete year.

 How much can an Oregon notary public charge for performing notarial acts?

-The Oregon notary fees are set by state notary laws (ORS §194.400 and OAR 160- 100-0400).
-The maximum allowable fees that an Oregon notary public may charge for notarial acts are listed below:
+Oregon notary fees are set by state notary laws (ORS 194.400 and OAR 160- 100-0400).

-Travel—An Oregon notary public may charge an additional fee for traveling to perform a notarial act if:
+• ORS 194.400(2) allows notaries to charge an additional fee for traveling to perform a notarial act if:

 1. The notary explains to the person requesting the notarial act that the fee is in addition to a fee specified by notary law and is in an amount not determined by law.